ericmchen15/CodaWiki/08-Functions.md

 ```

 ## Functions in Objects
-The union of functions and objects yields an enchanting synergy.
-Functions become integral to objects, a key to unlocking their potential.
-As you define functions within objects, the function's name assumes the role of a key, ushering you into a world of structured logic.
+The amalgamation of functions and objects engenders a compelling synergy.
+Functions assume an integral role within objects, serving as a pivotal means to unlock their inherent potential.
+As you define functions within objects, the nomenclature of the functions takes on the mantle of a key, guiding you into a realm of meticulously structured logic.

 ```py
 let hello = {